zamansheikh/GitTimeChanger/README.md

     Is this OK? (yes) yes
     PS H:\Dev\Hack\Robot>]]]

-then istall all package :
+then install all packages :

     npm i jsonfile
     npm i moment